-Electronic tablets and laptop computers may be used for classroom purposes with permission from the classroom teacher.
-They may also be used during study halls.
-If a student is found using a device for non-school purposes, i.e. playing games, watching videos, using social media without permission, faculty and staff may address this and it may result in disciplinary action.
+Electronic tablets and laptop computers may be used for classroom purposes only with permission from the classroom teacher.
+This includes both school issued devices, as well as personal devices brought to school.
+Devices may be used during study halls with study hall supervisor's permission.
+If a student is found using a device for non-school purposes, i.e. playing games, watching videos or using social media, faculty and staff may address this and it may result in disciplinary action.